menouarazib/orchestra/README.md

-# AMDA-Orchestra
+# Orchestra

-Orchestra is a collection of tools for managing the backend part of AMDA's machine learning pipeline.
-Orchestra uses Flask to expose a REST API used by AMDA's internal components to retrieve information about the modules that are installed, create new prediction and more.
+Orchestra is an MLOps system designed for the French National Data Center for Natural Plasmas of the Solar System (CDPP).
+It facilitates the installation, management, prediction, and monitoring of machine learning models.

-Each machine learning model is implemented as a `python module` that is installed with all its requirements in a dedictated docker container.
+Each machine learning model is required to be implemented as a `python module` and should include a (metadata.json)[(https://github.com/menouarazib/orchestra/blob/master/metadata.json)] file with necessary information.
+Orchestra manages the installation of these models along with their requirements in a dedicated Docker container.

+All models installed within Orchestra are expected to adhere to these guidelines.
+This ensures a streamlined process and efficient management of resources within the system.

 ## Installation

 ### Docker

-Orchestra uses docker to run predictions of eahc module in an isolated container, so in order to use it you should have installed docker in your machine.
+Orchestra uses docker to run predictions of each module in an isolated container, so in order to use it you should have installed docker in your machine.

 ### Run Orchestra